Balanced frames: a useful tool in signal processing with good properties: Applications of balanced frames

 \subsection{BUNTFs for $\mathbb{R}^{d}$ and real spherical 2-designs}

 \textit{Real spherical $t$-designs} appear in relation with cubature formulas on the sphere in $\mathbb{R}^{d}$ \cite{Bannai-Bannai (2009)}.
-They are sets of points on the unit sphere $\mathbb{S}^{d-1}$ of $\mathbb{R}^{d}$ such that the integral on $\mathbb{S}^{d-1}$ of any homogeneous polynomial of total degree less than or equal to $t$ and $d$ variables is equal to the mean of the values of the polynomial over these points.
-In other words, they approximate the unit sphere in the sense that computing the average of these polynomials only over these sets of points is identical to taking the average over the entire unit sphere. \begin{prop} \cite{Waldron (2018)} A sequence $(f_{k})_{k=1}^{K}$ of unit vectors in $\Rd$ is a spherical $2$-design if and only if it is a BUNTF for $\Rd$ \end{prop} Spherical t-designs are used in approximation theory, in numerical interpolation, integration, and regularized least squares approximation.
+They are sets of points on the unit sphere $\mathbb{S}^{d-1}$ of $\mathbb{R}^{d}$ such that the integral on $\mathbb{S}^{d-1}$ of any homogeneous polynomial of total degree less than or equal to $t$ in $d$ variables is equal to the mean of the values of the polynomial over these points.
+In other words, they approximate the unit sphere in the sense that computing the average of these polynomials only over these sets of points is identical to taking the average over the entire unit sphere.
+The following result can be found in different forms e.g. in \cite{Bodmann-Paulsen (2004), Strohmer-Heath (2003)} (see also \cite{Waldron (2018)}). \begin{prop} A sequence $(f_{k})_{k=1}^{K}$ of unit vectors in $\Rd$ is a spherical $2$-design if and only if it is a BUNTF for $\Rd$. \end{prop} Spherical $t$-designs are used in approximation theory, in numerical interpolation, integration, and regularized least squares approximation.
 They have connections with many areas of mathematics such as analysis and statistics (in particular with orthogonal polynomials and moment problems), algebraic combinatorics (association schemes, design theory, coding theory), group theory (spherical designs which are orbits of a finite group in the real orthogonal group $O(n)$), number theory (designs that are shells of Euclidean lattices are related with modular forms and the Lehmer's conjecture about the zeros of the Ramanujan $r$ function), geometry (sphere packing problems) and optimization (Delsarte's linear programming method).